 Contact (800) 626-9433.

-Test-takers will be able to log into their MYGED account on www.ged.com and see their scores any time they want.
+Test-takers will be able to log into their MYGED account on www.ged.com and see their scores anytime they want.
 It would always be a few clicks away.
-Students could even access scores on their smart phones.
-Once an examinee has passed all four subjects, they will be mailed an official high school equivalency diploma from the state.
+Students could even access scores on their smartphones.
+Once an examinee has passed all four subjects, you will receive an email with a link and password to access your electronic transcript and diploma.
+You can download these up to seven (7) times and can print off as many as you need.
+You can also select an option to have your diploma mailed to you.
+Click here for more information about this option.
+However, you have a two-month window of time to access these documents without charge.

 The GED® scale runs from 100 to 200, with 145 scaled score points as the Passing Standard for high school equivalency; 165 scaled score points indicates that you are GED College Ready, and a score of 175 or above indicates that you are college ready and may qualify for some college credit.
 To pass the test in Alabama, you must score 145 points on each of the four tests/modules.